georgeF105/vibe-geojson-view/README.md

-# React + Vite
+# Vibe GeoJSON View

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a lightweight GeoJSON viewer built with React and Vite.
+It provides a minimal setup with Hot Module Replacement (HMR) and ESLint rules.

 Currently, two official plugins are available: